Fort Recovery: Background

 General Wayne purposely built the fort at the site where Arthur St. Clair had been defeated in 1791 by an Indian confederacy under Miami Chief Michikinikwa (Little Turtle) and Shawnee Chief Weyapiersenwah (Blue Jacket).
 That battle, called St. Clair's Defeat, ended St Clair's military career and prompted the United States Congress to undertake a full investigation of the loss.

 As a direct result of the Native American victory, the Legion of the United States was founded and placed under the command of General "Mad Anthony" Wayne.
 Wayne hoped to demonstrate that the United States Army could recover from this crushing defeat and emerge victorious in what was also known as "Little Turtle's War."
 In late 1793, Wayne led 300 men to the site of St. Clair's defeat and deliberately had Fort Recovery built there.
 On December 25, they identified the site due to the large amount of unburied remains.
-Private George Will wrote that to setup camp, the unit had to move bones to make space for their beds.
+Private George Will wrote that to set up camp, the unit had to move bones to make space for their beds.
 On June 30 of that year, a large Native American force and a few British officers conducted the Siege of Fort Recovery.
 Although the Legion suffered high casualties, they were able to maintain control of the fort, in part because they had recovered cannons lost by St. Clair in 1791.
 Wayne used Fort Recovery as a staging ground for advances into the territory.
 He ultimately defeated the Native American confederacy at the Battle of Fallen Timbers in August 1794.
 In 1795, confederacy representatives signed the Treaty of Greenville, which ceded control of most of the modern state of Ohio, using Fort Recovery as a reference point for the border between Native American and United States territories.